iwa/Sei/README.md

 ## 🛠️ Installation

-Currently WIP, I might try to get the theme on the Obsidian store for convinience.
+You can install the theme through the **Community Themes tab in Obsidian!**

 ## 🙏 Credits